Abdul Rashid Ghazi: Assassination attempt

 In January 2005, shortly after dawn, Ghazi was driving from the Blue Area in Islamabad towards Jamia Faridia.
 While driving along the Seventh Avenue in Islamabad near the Margalla Hills, individuals in a nearby vehicle opened fire on him.
 Ghazi, armed with a handgun, returned fire, forcing the assailants to flee the scene.

 Following this incident, Ghazi began carrying an AK-74 for protection and kept the weapon in his car, near his work desk, and even by his bedside.

-Assassination
+Siege of Lal Masjid and assassination

 In 2007, Ghazi's elder brother Abdul Aziz alongside his wife Umme Hassan launched an anti-vice and Shari'a campaign by occupying a nearby library and embarking on vigilante raids through the city to stop what he called "un-Islamic activities," such as film vendors, barber shops and a Chinese-run massage parlor that he accused of being a brothel.
-Ghazi initially demanded that his elder brother Aziz return the seized library and end the standoff, He enlisted his long-time friend, Khalid Khawaja, to mediate with his brother, but Aziz rejected all demands.
-He occasionally joked that his brother's efforts were similar to Rudy Giuliani's crackdown on crime as mayor of New York City.
+Ghazi demanded that his elder brother Aziz return the seized library and end the standoff, He enlisted his long-time friend, Khalid Khawaja, to mediate with his brother, but his brother rejected all demands.

+Seeking to de-escalate the standoff, Ghazi at press conference stated that the Lal Masjid administration did not intend to impose Sharia law by force and then met with Shujaat Hussain and asked him to act as a negotiator.
+Hussain subsequently reported that the primary conflict with the government had been resolved through dialogue, claiming that Ghazi had asked for his assistance in securing a peaceful settlement.
+According to Hussain, the only remaining issue concerned the reconstruction of the demolished mosques, and he was quoted as saying, "There will be no operation."
+Ghazi's willingness to negotiate and refrain from further militant activity often placed him at odds with his more hardline brother.
+Ghazi also occasionally joked that his brother's activities were similar to Rudy Giuliani's crackdown on crime as mayor of New York City.